Byron/gitoxide/README.md

   * support synchronous 'http' and 'https' transports (e.g. for clone, fetch and push) at the expense of compile times and binary size
 * _(mutually exclusive)_
   * **pretty-cli**
-    * Use `clap` 3.0 to build the prettiest, best documented and most user-friendly CLI at the expense of file size.
+    * Use `clap` 3.0 to build the prettiest, best documented and most user-friendly CLI at the expense of binary size.
     * provides a terminal user interface for detailed and exhaustive progress.
     * provides a line renderer for leaner progress
   * **lean-cli**